cranjesh/images-test/TheSoldiersLegacyThorough.md

 “I’m afraid your grand reveal has come to an abrupt end,” Hawthorne said, clapping slowly.
 At his signal, two shadowy figures materialized at opposite doorways, muskets poised.
 “My men are quite efficient at handling complications, Mr. Holmes.” he added, voice dripping with menace.

-Holmes’s gaze flicked to the far side of the room, where Inspector Lestrade stood, having arrived on Holmes’s telegram just moments earlier.
+I stiffened as they advanced, boots scuffing against the floorboards.
+They weren’t hesitating.
+One moved toward the chest, the other toward Holmes.

+I swallowed hard, glancing at him.
+Surely he saw the danger?
+But Holmes remained perfectly still, hands at his sides, watching Hawthorne like a chess player waiting for a blunder.

+"Holmes," I murmured.
+"They’re not bluffing."

+"No," he agreed quietly.
+"But neither am I."

+Hawthorne let out a short laugh.
+"Let’s be reasonable, shall we?
+You’re outnumbered.
+And before you imagine some miraculous escape—" He nodded at his men.
+"Take the documents."

+One of them reached for the chest.

+Holmes exhaled.
+Not in frustration.
+Not in fear.
+Something else.

+The door burst open, Inspector Lestrade stepped in, flanked by two officers.

+"Colonel Reginald Hawthorne," Lestrade announced, "you are under arrest for conspiracy and treason."

 Hawthorne turned his attention to the newcomer, a thin smile on his lips.
 “Inspector, I strongly advise you to reconsider your next course of action.
 There are men—men far above your rank—who would be most displeased.”

 Lestrade hesitated for a fraction of a second.
 Just long enough.

 Holmes's voice stayed measured.
-"Which is why copies went to the military tribunal.
-And The Times."
-He paused.
-"The first article should be printing now."
+"Which is why those documents are already with the military tribunal.
+And The Times.
+By now, the ink has dried on the first article."

 Hawthorne's smirk vanished.